 IN SCOPE VULNERABILITIES: Smart Contracts

 All targets are deployed on Base, Optimism and/or Unichain.
-Contract addresses can be found at: https://docs.arcadia.finance/developers/contract-addresses
+Deployed contract addresses: https://docs.arcadia.finance/developers/contract-addresses

-Only the code Arcadia-developed code of the deployed contracts is in-scope.
-Anything outside these files (tests, mocks, scripts, deployment tooling, and third-party dependencies/imports) is out of scope.
+Only the Arcadia-developed code of the deployed contracts is in scope.
+Everything else (tests, mocks, scripts, deployment tooling, and third-party dependencies/imports) is out of scope.

 Severity Classification & In-Scope Impacts